-In the first year of training, we establish foundations.
+The first year of training is about foundations.
 Process takes precedence over performance.
-We begin a daily regimen of practice with voice, speech, movement, singing, Alexander Technique and scene study.
-Clown, mask, or other workshops often supplement at this stage.
-Much of the work is about the actor becoming freer, more personally available, more fully expressive.
-Basic tools for effective approach to a script are also practiced, mainly with modern realistic texts.
-Theatre history, theory, and research skills are studied.
-Some first year actors may be cast in CBT productions.
+Actors begin a daily regimen of practice in voice, speech, movement, singing, Alexander Technique, scene study, and acting classes.
+Guest artist workshops often supplement regular offerings.
+Much of the work is about the actor becoming more free, more personally available, more fully expressive.
+Actors learn basic tools for an effective approach to a script, mainly with modern realistic texts.
+Additional courses in graduate research and theatre history round out the first year of training.
 Most first year actors begin to work in the CBT in A Christmas Carol, but casting is kept to one or two shows in the season to favor training priorities.
 Actors may also be assigned understudy roles.

 Year Two: Transformation

-In the second year, basic tools are applied to more complex tasks and material.
-The actor’s increasing freedom is directed into more varied forms; voice and speech work extend into use of heightened language and dialects; work on availability of self moves into work on character transformation; work with modern realistic material moves to work with period and style.
-A major emphasis of the year is effective use of language.
-With some exceptions, actors are quite continuously either in Clarence Brown productions or projects.
+In the second year, actors apply basic tools to more complex tasks and material.
+Actors direct their increasing freedom into more varied forms.
+In the voice and speech realm, the work extends into use of heightened language and speech and accent analysis.
+The work on availability of self moves into characterization; work with modern material moves to work with period and style.
+A major emphasis of the year is effective and impactful use of language.
+With some exceptions, actors are steadily in Clarence Brown productions or projects.